ceteongvanness/VSTS-DevOps-Labs/eclipse/e2eeclipse/readme.md

     ![Linked commits](images/linked-commits.png)

-1. Click on the Tests tab to see the test results.
-The UI tests should be passing.

-1. Open the MyShuttle2 app by navigating to `http://localhost:8081/myshuttledev`.
+1. Return to the MyShuttle application.
 Log in again and verify that the totals column is correct and the Bug has been fixed.

     ![The bug has been fixed](images/bug-fixed.png)